 Loss of a large customer or other significant business relationship could adversely affect the Company.
-Four marine transportation customers accounted for approximately 15% of the Company's 2018, 20% of 2017 and 25% of 2016 revenue.
-The Company has contracts with these customers expiring in 2019 through 2022.
-Two distribution and services customers accounted for approximately 13% of the Company's 2018 and 2017 revenue and 3% of 2016 revenue.
+Five marine transportation customers accounted for approximately 19% of the Company's 2019, 18% of 2018 and 23% of 2017 revenue.
+The Company has contracts with these customers expiring in 2020 through 2027.
+Three distribution and services customers accounted for approximately 12% of the Company's 2019 revenue, 13% of 2018 revenue, and 14% of 2017 revenue.
 Although the Company considers its relationships with these companies to be strong, the loss of any of these customers could have an adverse effect on the Company.

-The Company's distribution and services segment has a 53-year relationship with EMD, the largest manufacturer of medium-speed diesel engines.
+The Company's distribution and services segment has had a relationship with EMD, the largest manufacturer of medium-speed diesel engines, for over 50 years.
 The Company, through Kirby Engine Systems, serves as both an EMD distributor and service center for select markets and locations for both service and parts.
 With the acquisition of S&S in September 2017, the Company added additional EMD exclusive distributorship rights in key states, primarily through the Central, South and Eastern areas of the United States.
 With the S&S acquisition, the Company became the United States distributor for EMD marine and power generation applications.
-Sales and service of EMD products account for approximately 3% of the Company's revenues for 2018.
+Sales and service of EMD products account for approximately 4% of the Company's revenues for 2019.
 Although the Company considers its relationship with EMD to be strong, the loss of the EMD distributorship and service rights, or a disruption of the supply of EMD parts, could have a negative impact on the Company's ability to service its customers.

 United and S&S have maintained continuous exclusive distribution rights for MTU and Allison since the 1940s.
 United and S&S are two of MTU's top five distributors of off-highway engines in North America, with exclusive distribution rights in multiple states.
 In addition, as distributors of Allison products, United and S&S have exclusive distribution rights in multiple key growth states.
 United and S&S are also the distributor for parts, service and warranty on Daimler truck engines and related equipment in multiple states.
-Sales and service of MTU and Allison products accounted for approximately 19% of the Company's revenues during 2018.
+Sales and service of MTU and Allison products accounted for approximately 17% of the Company's revenues during 2019.
 Although the Company considers its relationships with MTU and Allison to be strong, the loss of MTU, Allison or Daimler distributorships and service rights, or a disruption of the supply of MTU or Allison parts, could have a negative impact on the Company's ability to service its customers.

 The Company is subject to competition in both its marine transportation and distribution and services segments.
-The inland and coastal tank barge industry remains very competitive.
+The inland and coastal tank barge industry remains very fragmented and competitive.
 The Company's primary competitors are noncaptive inland tank barge operators and coastal operators.
 The Company also competes with companies who operate refined product and petrochemical pipelines, railroad tank cars and tractor-trailer tank trucks.
 Increased competition from any significant expansion of or additions to facilities or equipment by the Company's competitors could have a negative impact on the Company's results of operations.
+In addition, the Company's failure to adhere to its safety, reliability and performance standards may impact its ability to retain current customers or attract new customers.